bullmoose20/MK-Docs/docs/config/libraries.md

 # Library Attributes

-Within the [Configuration File](overview.md), the `libraries` attribute specifies the Plex libraries that the user wants Komet to act on.
+Within the [Configuration File](overview.md), the `libraries` attribute specifies the Plex libraries that the user wants Kometa to act on.

-Attributes are used to instruct Komet what actions to take, such as "load the following libraries" or "execute the following Collection Definition files".
+Attributes are used to instruct Kometa what actions to take, such as "load the following libraries" or "execute the following Collection Definition files".
 These attributes can be specified individually per library, or can be inherited from the global value if it has been set.
 If an attribute is specified at both the library and global level, then the library level attribute will take priority.